 - Speed Date: This is an online speed dating service that allows you to go on fast, five-minute dates live with a number of people locally.
 The site also allows you to talk to as many as 15 different singles in an hour.
 The website is free and you can sign up in a matter of minutes.

-- Hurry Date: Hurry Date is another service that will set you up with speed dating events in your area.
+- Date Switch: Hurry Date is another service that will set you up with speed dating events in your area.
 This includes parties where you will meet a large number of singles in a short period of time.
 The site is not just for people looking for serious relationships.
 You may be seeking something more casual, or just want to find someone to engage in an activity such as tennis with.
 Hurry Date is there to help with any of these concerns.

 Why Speed Date?